Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 $ script -f output.txt

-After collecting all compilation information, using Ctrl + d to stop.
-Then, I fixed all the bugs and build successfully.
+After collecting the compilation output, press Ctrl + d to stop recording.
+I then fixed the issues and built the project successfully.